terraform-docs/terraform-docs/README.md

 ## Required Inputs

-These variables must be set:
+The following input variables are required:

 ### subnet\_ids